 After 15 minutes, remove the mold from the freezer.
 Gently pull the mold away from the chocolate and press on the bottom, turning the mold inside out and removing the bomb.

-Tip: The Instant Pot mold is super solid and it was difficult to bend.
-So maybe try a cheaper option that is more pliable like the air fryer mold.
+Tip: The Instant Pot mold is super solid and it wasn’t easy to bend.
+So maybe try a cheaper option that is more pliable, like the air fryer mold.

 How to Serve Peanut Butter Cup Hot Chocolate Bombs:

 Place 1 hot cocoa bomb into a mug.
 The smaller the mug, the richer the chocolate will be.
 So if you like a lighter cup of hot cocoa, use a big mug.

 Pour nearly boiling milk on top of the chocolate bomb.
 You want the milk to be as hot as possible without scalding it entirely.
 Stir the hot cocoa bomb well until melted and combined.
 As mentioned above, a milk frother helps to get everything combined well.